 We should check which functionalities are necessary and used on a daily basis.
 This analysis should be done by the shop owner and technical staff/agency separately.

 After that, conclusions from both analyzes should be combined and discussed.
 It will give us 80-90% of functionalities which are must-haves in the shop.
 Missing 10-20% of must-have functionalities will be defined in the first iterations of the project.

-The second part of the list contains custom created modules and modules which haven’t been rewritten to Magento 2.
+- The second part of the list contains custom-created modules and modules which haven’t been rewritten to Magento 2.
 In this case, we have two options:

-- Leave this functionality and not migrate it to Magento 2
+- leave this functionality and not migrate it to Magento 2,

-- Rewrite custom module to Magento 2
+- rewrite custom module to Magento 2.